Dosage Form: tablet

 Persistent QT prolongation predisposes patients to further QTc prolongation and potentially to significant and life-threatening cardiac arrhythmias.
 Routine ECG assessment may detect QTc prolongation but is not always effective in preventing arrhythmias.
 Clozapine treatment should be discontinued if the QTc interval exceeds 500 msec.
 Patients taking Clozapine who experience symptoms that could indicate the occurrence of Torsades de Pointes, (e.g., syncope, dizziness and palpitations) should have further evaluation, including cardiac monitoring.

 Use caution when prescribing Clozapine concomitantly with drugs that inhibit the metabolism of Clozapine.
 Clozapine is primarily metabolized by CYP isoenzymes 1A2, 2D6, and 3A4.
-Use caution when prescribing Clozapine in patients with reduced activity of 1A2, 2D6, and 3A4 (see DRUG INTERACTIONS AND CLINICAL PHARMACOLOGY).
+Use caution when prescribing Clozapine in patients with reduced activity of 1A2, 2D6, and 3A4 (see PRECAUTIONS, Drug Interactions, and CLINICAL PHARMACOLOGY).

 Orthostatic hypotension with or without syncope can occur with Clozapine treatment and may represent a continuing risk in some patients.
 Rarely (approximately 1 case per 3,000 patients), collapse can be profound and be accompanied by respiratory and/or cardiac arrest.
 Orthostatic hypotension is more likely to occur during initial titration in association with rapid dose escalation and may even occur on first dose.
 In one report, initial doses as low as 12.5 mg were associated with collapse and respiratory arrest.
 When restarting patients who have had even a brief interval off Clozapine, i.e., 2 days or more since the last dose, it is recommended that treatment be reinitiated with one-half of a 25 mg tablet (12.5 mg) once or twice daily (see DOSAGE AND ADMINISTRATION).